arangodb/docs/3.9/aql/functions-miscellaneous.md

 {% endaqlexample %}
 {% include aqlexample.html id=examplevar type=type query=query bind=bind result=result %}

-On deployments other than clusters, the collection name itself is returned.

 ### DOCUMENT()

+Dynamically look up one or multiple documents from any collections, either using a collection name and one or more document keys, or one or more document identifiers.
+The collections do not need to be known at query compile time.

+{% hint 'info' %}
+It is recommended to use subqueries with the [`FOR` operation](operations-for.html) and filters over `DOCUMENT()` whenever the collections are known in advance, especially for [joins](examples-join.html), because they perform better.

+Queries that use the `DOCUMENT()` function cannot be [cached](execution-and-performance-query-cache.html), each lookup is executed as a single operation, the lookups need to be executed on Coordinators for sharded collections in cluster deployments, and only primary indexes can be utilized.
+{% endhint %}

 `DOCUMENT(collection, id) → doc`

-Return the document which is uniquely identified by its *id*.
-ArangoDB will try to find the document using the *_id* value of the document in the specified collection.
+Return the document identified by `id` (document key or identifier) from the specified `collection`.

+If the document cannot be found, `null` will be returned.
-If there is a mismatch between the *collection* passed and the collection specified in *id*, then *null* will be returned.
-Additionally, if the *collection* matches the collection value specified in *id* but the document cannot be found, *null* will be returned.
+If there is a mismatch between the `collection` passed and the collection in the document identifier, then `null` will be returned, too.

-This function also allows *id* to be an array of ids.
+The `id` parameter can also be an array of document keys or identifiers.
 In this case, the function will return an array of all documents that could be found.

-It is also possible to specify a document key instead of an id, or an array of keys to return all documents that can be found.
+The results are not guaranteed to be in the requested order.
+Documents that could not be found are not indicated in the result (no `null` values) and do also not raise warnings.

 - **collection** (string): name of a collection
-- **id** (string\|array): a document handle string (consisting of collection name and document key), a document key, or an array of both document handle strings and document keys
+- **id** (string\|array): a document key, a document identifier, or an array of document keys, identifiers, or both
-- returns **doc** (document\|array\|null): the content of the found document, an array of all found documents or *null* if nothing was found
+- returns **doc** (document\|array\|null): the found document (or `null` if it was not found), or an array of all found documents **in any order**

-{% hint 'info' %}
-Note that it is preferred to use subqueries or the `FOR` function with filters over `DOCUMENT()`, since this won't be able to use indices.
-The `FOR` function can then be combined with filters supporting sorting.
-{% endhint %}

 **Examples**